 Is it a bird?
 Is it a plane?
 No, it’s drain flies

 Drain what?
 Never heard of drain flies?
 They’re a thing.
 And, guess what?
 Their favourite places to breed are drains, as well as anywhere else that’s been dirtied by sewage.
 Even though each drain fly is only an eighth of an inch big, in large numbers they can cause unpleasant odours.

 Tips for looking after your drain and regular plumbing maintenance in Sydney

 Now that you’re aware of the potential difficulties, the next step is avoid them by taking care of your drain and keeping on top of plumbing maintenance.

 As with anything, prevention is better than cure.
 So, try not to let substances that might cause blockages pass the plug hole.
 Using a filter in an excellent idea.
 Also important is sticking to a regular maintenance routine.
 Once a week, boil the kettle and slowly tip steaming water into every sink on the property – twice.
 After that, run cold water for a minute.

 Once a month, apply baking soda and vinegar.
 Start by pouring half a cup of baking soda, followed by half a cup of vinegar down the sink.
 Pop the plug in the sink and leave it over night.
 When morning breaks, take out the plug and tip in a steady stream of hot water.
 Not only will this get rid of any nasty dirt, it’ll leave your drains smelling fresh!

 Don’t hesitate to call a plumber

 The strategies above will go a long way in achieving regular plumbing maintenance in Sydney, but they’re not a safe guard against all problems.
-If your drain does start to smell – or you notice any other strange plumbing behaviour – call Ruttley Plumbing or your local plumber.
+If your drain does start to smell – or you notice any other strange plumbing behaviour – call Ruttley Services or your local plumber.
 It’s better to prevent an emergency than wait until one is in action!